variantstudios/autospacolorado.com/_services/clear-bra.md

 ### Benefits

 The most valuable benefit of having PPF installed on your vehicle is that the film will preserve your factory finish.
-We all know a car that has original paint will always be worth more than one that has been repainted!
+We all know a car that has original paint will always be worth more than one that has been repainted\!

 We have even had clients run into the side of garages, minor accidents and scuffed up against an object who have not had to repaint due to clear bra being installed.
-A simple peel off of the old material and replacement of that area = good as new!
+A simple peel off of the old material and replacement of that area = good as new\!